i3bar/core/README.md

 > **Note**: You should now have a basic, but awesome i3bar displayed!
 I may have forgotten something, or made a mistake when publishing the library.
 If any error occured, or you are unsure about something, please feel free to [open an issue](./issues).

+### Done!

+Congratulations!
+You now are a Node.js developper. :smile: You can find some examples in the [example](./example) folder.
+Fun fact: this is my own configuration that I am using right now.
+Feel free to make a better one by customizing your colors, fonts, icons.
+You could event fetch the weather from an API?
+Actually I'm gonna do that.
+But not today, today is nap day. :blush:

 ## API

 ### Enable Events